-Each year Cane Creek Farm grows popular items (e.g. lettuce, squash, blueberries, tomatoes, okra, peppers, beans), and each year we experiment with new items and different varieties.
-CSA members can expect between 8 to 10 items in their Harvest Bag each week of the season.
+Each year Cane Creek Farm grows popular items (e.g. lettuce, squash, blueberries, tomatoes, cucumbers, peppers, beans), and each year we experiment with new items and different varieties.
+CSA members can expect between 8 to 10 items for large shares and 6-8 items for medium shares in their Harvest Bag each week of the season.
 Some weeks the bag will weigh more, and some weeks less, depending on the items.
 We pride ourselves in offering a bountiful share of items throughout the season so that our members remain satisfied and enjoy the maximum return from their investment.

-Fresh herbs are available to CSA members at no additional charge on a pick-your-own basis.
+Fresh herbs and flowers are available to CSA members at no additional charge on a pick-your-own basis.

-An electronic newsletter, with news about farm happenings, weekly share items, seasonal recipes, and nutrition tips, is distributed to CSA members each week prior to the CSA Pick-Up day.
-All members pick up at the farm.
+An electronic newsletter, with news about farm happenings, weekly share items, seasonal recipes, and nutrition tips, is distributed to CSA members each week.
+Pick ups will be at the farm or in Johns Creek.

-We are not able to customize Harvest Bags and encourage members to supplement their produce with items available on The Cumming Harvest at www.cumming.locallygrown.net.
+We are not able to customize Harvest Bags and encourage members who want more produce to supplement their share with items available at the on-farm store or on The Cumming Harvest at www.cumming.locallygrown.net.

 “How far will the food go for my family?” is a question that is often asked.
 The answer depends on how large your family is, their enthusiasm for vegetables, and how frequently you cook whole foods.
 Look at how much produce you usually buy during a week’s time to get an idea of how much you are cooking.